 Start with hunches

-Before the interview, based on early research, I may have some hunches about what their story is about.
+Before the interview, based on early research, I may have hunches about their story.

 When I developed a brand story for a school on an island, I wondered how its location shaped its purpose and identity.